ray-di/Ray.PsrCacheModule/README.md

 ### Psr6ApcuModule

-This module is for a single web server.
+This module is for a standalone server

 * Local: Chain(APC, File)
 * Shared: Chain(APC, File)